Rolamix/cordova-plugin-geolocation/README.md

 # cordova-plugin-geolocation

-:warning: This plugin is SUPPORTED by OutSystems.
-Customers entitled to Support Services may obtain assistance through Support.
+:warning: This plugin is a custom fork for Rolamix.
+It adds the ability to check the current permission status, and inherits community work to make the Android geolocation work on native side, not in the webview.
+We have had endless problems with the webview version of geolocation.

 This plugin provides information about the device's location, such as latitude and longitude.